 In the guide below, SWIG Finance’s Startup Loans Officer, Charlie Martin, will outline the 5 vital assessment points within the compulsory application documents, to ensure that you give yourself the best chance of a successful application.

-The business plan is of course a vital component of your application and should provide us with a thorough understanding of your business.
+The business plan is a vital component of your application and should provide us with a thorough understanding of your business.
 Please ensure that you have fully considered the 5 points below and address them in your business plan.

-- Your personal skills and experience- This is a key part of the business plan and demonstrating that you have a good level of relevant sector experience is hugely beneficial for your application.
+- Your personal skills and experience – This is a key part of the business plan and demonstrating that you have a good level of relevant sector experience is hugely beneficial for your application.
 There is no need to be modest here, please outline all your previous experience, relevant employment and qualifications to show us that you are well placed to launch this venture.
-If you do not have any directly related experience in the chosen business sector, then provide any transferable skills from previous roles that is relevant to your business.
+If you do not have any directly related experience in the chosen business sector, then provide any transferrable skills from previous roles that is relevant to your business.

-- Start Up Loan- We require a clear description of how you will use your Start Up Loan.
+- Start Up Loan – We require a clear description of how you will use your Start Up Loan.
 As responsible lenders, we need to see a clear need for the loan to ensure that we are lending on an appropriate scale.
 Therefore, we need a clear breakdown of where the money will be spent.
 For larger purchases such as vehicles or heavy machinery, providing a quote to demonstrate that you are budgeting an appropriate amount for the item is encouraged.

-- Back Up plan- There is an element of risk involved in all start up businesses and we need to see that you have put into place a back-up plan, in case your business doesn’t go according to plan.
-The plan should outline how you would generate non-business related income to cover your personal expenses and the start up loan repayments if the business is not successful.
-The plan should highlight that you are aware of how much your monthly Start Up Loan repayments would be and why you feel it is a realistic fall-back.
+- Back Up plan – There is an element of risk involved in all start up businesses and we need to see that you have put into place a back-up plan, in case your business doesn’t go according to plan.
+The back-up plan should outline how you would generate non-business related income to cover your personal expenses and the start up loan repayments if the business is not successful.
+The back-up plan should highlight that you are aware of how much your monthly Start Up Loan repayments would be and why you feel it is a realistic fall-back.
 This is a key assessment point for the application, so please be as thorough as possible.

 12 Month Cash Flow Forecast